 While you say this, bend your arms a few times and stretch.
 Welcome back.

-Relaxation through self-hypnosis prevents the occurrence of emotional and physical complaints, supports the healing process in the event of disturbances and promotes general alertness and fitness.
+Relaxation through self-hypnosis prevents the occurrence of emotional and physical complaints, supports the healing process in the event of disorders and promotes general alertness and fitness.
 Autogenic training has been proven to help with:

-Berlin psychiatrist Johannes Heinrich Schultz developed autogenic training in the 1930s on the basis of hypnosis research.
+Berlin-based psychiatrist Johannes Heinrich Schultz developed autogenic training in the 1930s on the basis of hypnosis research.
 Since the launch of his concentrative self-relaxation method, as Schultz called it, numerous studies have confirmed the medical effects of the relaxation technique on health – provided you practise it on a regular basis.
 As you perform the exercises, you eventually automate the desired reactions and sensations.
 This is referred to as conditioning.
 In time, an image will suffice and your body will react by relaxing.